-Not that the pilgrims drank wine at the first Thanksgiving (at least by any accounts I’ve read, although they did have beer), but the several bottles my friends and family drank a few years ago, after another gut-busting Thanksgiving dinner, inspired us to do some research into the origin of Thanksgiving.
-(That’s also how we rediscovered the role Squanto played in all of this, but more on him in a moment.)
+Not that the pilgrims drank wine at the first Thanksgiving (at least by any accounts I’ve read, although they did have some beer), but the several bottles my friends and family drank a few years ago, after another gut-busting Thanksgiving dinner, inspired us to do some research into the origin of Thanksgiving.
+(That’s also how we discovered the role Squanto played in all of this, but more on him in a moment.)

 |A drawing of Squanto – I imagine he dressed more warmly in the winter of 1621!|

 Squanto’s backstory was less than idyllic.
 He was captured twice by the English and forced to leave behind his wife and child.
 During his first captivity in 1605, he was taken to England along with several other native Americans, where his captor, Capt.
 George Weymouth, wanted to display them for his financial backers, who were interested in seeing some natives from the New World.
 In England, Squanto learned the language and apparently became the consort of an English woman.
 By 1613, he was hired as a guide for an expedition to New England, and returned to the New World with the famous explorer John Smith.

 |This is the same John Smith who was saved by Pocahontas in 1607 and 1608.|